Rules

 Commandment 10, Language use rule: Discussants may not use any formulations that are insufficiently clear or confusingly ambiguous, and they may not deliberately misinterpret the other party’s formulations.

-This system is inspired by the proposals of the Erlangen school for the definition of a rational “ortholanguage”, S. Logics for dialogue.
-In the spirit of Grice, these commandments introduce or impose cooperation where it would not be spontaneously practiced by the participants.
+This system is inspired by the proposals of the Erlangen School for the definition of a rational “ortholanguage”, see logics for dialogue.
+In the spirit of Grice, these rules introduce or impose cooperation where it would not be spontaneously practiced by the participants.
 The game is based on the notion of standpoint.
-It corresponds to a dialectical treatment of the difference of point of view, with a proponent affirming the point of view and responding to the attacks of an opponent who casts doubt upon it.
-Rule 9 recalls the aim of the game, that being to settle the difference of opinion either by eliminating the unsustainable opinion or by eliminating the doubt about a well-justified opinion.
+It corresponds to a dialectical treatment of the difference of standpoints, in which a proponent affirms his standpoint and responds to the attacks of an opponent who questions it.
+Rule 9 recalls the goal of the game, which is to resolve the disagreement of opinion either by eliminating the untenable opinion or by eliminating the doubt about a well-reasoned opinion.

-Such a system of rules accounts for the validity judgments of the speakers (van Eemeren, Garssen, Meuffels 2009).
-It is also possible to identify the implicit rules to which the speakers refer for their evaluations based on observing their practices (Doury 2003, 2006).
+Such a system of rules takes into account the validity judgments of the speakers (van Eemeren, Garssen, Meuffels 2009).
+It is also possible to identify the implicit rules on which speakers base their judgments by observing their practices (Doury 2003, 2006).

 Fallacies (I), Contemporary approaches